 Extreme diets work by putting your body into a “starved” state, where it will quickly consume your own fat and muscles at a more rapid pace due to the low caloric intake.
 These diets carry additional health risks, especially when followed for weeks to years.
 These risks include osteoporosis, kidney stones, gallstones, and renal insufficiency.

 A high-protein, low-carb diet can also have dangerous effects on the heart.
 A 20-year-long Harvard study of more than 120,000 people found that this type of diet increased the odds of someone dying from cardiovascular diseases by 14 percent.
-Unfortunately, a high-protein, low-carb diet may also negatively impact gut bacteria and be deficient in fiber.
+Unfortunately, a high-protein, low-carb diet may also and be deficient in fiber.

 A large number of foods are restricted on the Scarsdale diet.
 This list of foods is extensive, but it includes: